surma/surma.dev/content/things/compile-js.md

 to write my Shopify Functions in JavaScript — but alas, JavaScript does not compile to WebAssembly. _Or does it?_

 ## JS in Wasm the easy way

 To run JavaScript in Wasm, one solution is to compile a JS _engine_ to Wasm, and have it parse and execute your JS code.
-Engines like V8 or SpiderMonkey are massive and won't easily compile to Wasm, not to mention the fact that JIT'ing as a concept is not possible in Wasm right now.
-Although that hasn't stopped the [ByteCodeAlliance from compiling Spidermonkey to WebAssembly][spiderwasm].
+Engines like V8 or SpiderMonkey are massive and won’t easily compile to Wasm, not to mention the fact that JIT’ing as a concept is not possible in Wasm right now.
+Although that hasn’t stopped the [ByteCodeAlliance from compiling Spidermonkey to WebAssembly][spiderwasm].

 > **JIT’ing**: WebAssembly is designed to store the instructions immutably and